-Residents - If you were a full-year resident of California in 2018 and you meet the basic filing requirements outlined in Section B, file either Form 540, California Resident Income Tax Return, or Form 540 2EZ, California Resident Income Tax Return.
+Residents - If you were a full-year resident of California in 2019 and you meet the basic filing requirements outlined in Section B, file either Form 540 or 540 2EZ, California Resident Income Tax Return.

-However, if you file a joint return and either spouse/RDP was a nonresident or a part-year resident in 2018, file a Long or Short Form 540NR, California Nonresident or Part-Year Resident Income Tax Return.
+However, if you file a joint return and either spouse/ RDP was a nonresident or a part-year resident in 2019, file a Form 540NR, California Nonresident or Part-Year Resident Income Tax Return.

-Nonresidents and Part-Year Residents - If you were a full-year nonresident of California in 2018 and you meet the basic filing requirements outlined in Section B, or if you were a California resident for part of the year, file Long or Short Form 540NR.
+Nonresidents and Part-Year Residents - If you were a full-year nonresident of California in 2019 and you meet the basic filing requirements outlined in Section B, or if you were a California resident for part of the year, file Form 540NR.